Orlando Botello

-Orlando Botello Linares (born 6 August 2001) is a Mexican professional footballer who plays for York United FC in the Canadian Premier League on loan from Monterrey.
+Orlando Botello Linares (born 6 August 2001) is a Mexican professional footballer who plays for Atlético Morelia in Liga de Expansión MX.

 Early life

 Botello played youth football with Atlético Morelia.
 In 2021, he joined the youth system of Mazatlán.
 In 2023, after having appeared at the senior level with Cancún, he joined the U20 team of Monterrey.

 Club career

 On 1 October 2019, he made his senior debut with Atlético Morelia, in a Copa MX match against Puebla.

 In January 2022, Botello signed with Cancún in the second tier Liga de Expansión MX.

 In January 2023, he joined Raya2 Expansión, the second team of Monterrey, while also playing for the youth sides.
 In February 2024, he was loaned to York United FC in the Canadian Premier League for the 2024 season.
 On 24 January 2025, York extended Botello's loan for the 2025 season.
 On June 14, 2025, he scored his first professional goal in a 3-1 victory over Pacific FC, subsequently earning CPL Team of the Week honours.

+In January 2026, Botello joined Liga de Expansión MX side Atlético Morelia.